kushalkolar/MESmerize/docs/source/user_guides/installation.rst

 All platforms
 =============

 We provide a ready to use VM with Mesmerize and all features pre-installed.
+You can run this VM on Windows, Mac OSX, or Linux.
 This is the easiest way to get started with Mesmerize if you don't want to setup anaconda or virtual environments by yourself.
-Just install VirtualBox and import the `mesmerize-vm.ova` file.
+Just install VirtualBox and import the ``mesmerize-v060-vm.ova`` file.

 - VirtualBox: https://www.virtualbox.org/wiki/Downloads
-- Mesmerize VM file:
+- Download the VM file ``mesmerize-v060-vm.ova`` from zenodo: https://zenodo.org/record/4738399

-When you start the VM, just open a terminal and enter `mesmerize` to launch it.
+When you start the VM, just double click the mesmerize launcher on the desktop.
 You can setup *Shared Folders* in the settings for the VM to share data between the VM and your host computer.
 You can also mount network drives etc. from within the VM.
+An example batch with a few examples from the caiman sample data is provided at ``/home/user/example_batch``.
+Do not delete the ``venvs`` directory, this will remove the virtual environment for Mesmerize.

-The password for the `user` account in the VM is `password`.
+The details for the user account on the VM are:
+username: ``user``
+password: ``password``

+You can use the same password for ``sudo``.

 By default the VM is set to use 8 threads and 12GB of RAM.
 You may modify this according to the resources available on your host computer.
 You generally want to leave 2-4 threads free on your host computer.

+Video instructions:

+.. raw:: html

+    <iframe width="560" height="315" src="https://www.youtube.com/watch?v=IQIHo4r-WIw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 To update Mesmerize in the VM::